flintlib/arb/doc/source/dlog.rst

 Several discrete logarithms strategies are implemented:

-- complete lookup table for small groups
+- Complete lookup table for small groups.

-- baby-step giant-step table
+- Baby-step giant-step table.

-combined with mathematical reductions
+combined with mathematical reductions:

-- Pohlig-Hellman decomposition (chinese remainder decomposition on the order of the group and base `p` decomposition for primepower order)
+- Pohlig-Hellman decomposition (Chinese remainder decomposition on the order of the group and base `p` decomposition for primepower order).

 - p-adic log for primepower modulus `p^e`.

 For *dlog_vec* functions which compute the vector of discrete logarithms of successive integers `1\dots n`:

-- a simple loop on group elements avoiding all logarithms is done when the group size is comparable with the number of elements requested
+- A simple loop on group elements avoiding all logarithms is done when the group size is comparable with the number of elements requested.

 - otherwise the logarithms are computed on primes and propagated by Eratosthene-like sieving on composite numbers.